matthewowen/jekyll-slideshow/README.md

 Jekyll Slideshow is a plugin to help you create image slideshows on your Jekyll / Octopress site.

 By slideshow, I mean those neat little JavaScript lightbox things.
 Instead of big images in your main content, you get a series of thumbnails.
-Click on one and it appears in a lightbox, and you can scroll left and right through the other items in the list
+Click on one and it appears in a lightbox, and you can scroll left and right through the other items in the list.

 ### What does it do?